 INDIVIDUALS AND FAMILIES

-- Up to six people from different households will be allowed to meet outside, including in gardens and other private outdoor spaces.
+- Up to six people from different households can meet outside, including in gardens and other private outdoor spaces.

 - Those from different households must however continue strictly to observe social distancing rules by staying two metres apart.